lecaillon/Evolve.Doc/content/getting-started/_index.md

 #### In-app mode

-In this mode Evolve will be executed at runtime. **It is the recommanded way to update the database in production**.
+In this mode Evolve will be executed at runtime. **It is the recommended way to update the database in production**.

 ```C#
 try